apache/hudi/rfc/rfc-83/rfc-83.md

 Default action of `generateTableServicePlan`, `getPartitionPaths` and `filterPartitionPaths` API remains the same as it is now.

-Let baseAbstraction `CompactionStrategy` and `ClusteringPlanStrategy` extends this `BaseTableServicePlanStrategy` which are
+Let baseAbstraction `CompactionStrategy` and `ClusteringPlanStrategy` extends this `PartitionBaseTableServicePlanStrategy` which are
-1. `public abstract class CompactionStrategy extends BaseTableServicePlanStrategy<HoodieCompactionPlan, HoodieCompactionOperation> implements Serializable`
+1. `public abstract class CompactionStrategy extends PartitionBaseTableServicePlanStrategy<HoodieCompactionPlan, HoodieCompactionOperation> implements Serializable`
-2. `public abstract class ClusteringPlanStrategy<T,I,K,O> extends BaseTableServicePlanStrategy<Option<HoodieClusteringPlan>, HoodieClusteringGroup> implements Serializable`
+2. `public abstract class ClusteringPlanStrategy<T,I,K,O> extends PartitionBaseTableServicePlanStrategy<Option<HoodieClusteringPlan>, HoodieClusteringGroup> implements Serializable`

 **For Incremental Table Service including clustering and compaction, we will support a new IncrementalCompactionStrategy and new IncrementalClusteringPlanStrategy**